psu13/mutable-hakyll/posts/ulysses.md

 thoughts about it.

-First, even without all of the apparently infinite levels of meta-discourse about the book, the book itself is pretty cool.
-It has various overwrought and difficult passages, but I think that aspect of it is somewhat overrated, especially in the early chapters.
+First, even without all of the apparently infinite levels of meta-discourse about the text, the book itself is pretty cool.
+It has various overwrought and difficult passages, but I think that aspect of it is somewhat over-emphasized, especially in the early chapters.
 It's also an often hilarious book and it's worth reading at least the first half just for the funny bits (and if you get through half you might as well finish it).